Scott-Clayton, Judith E. (js3676)Skip to content Skip to main navigation

 Please e-mail me to make an appointment.

-Scott-Clayton’s work crosses disciplinary boundaries and has been published in economics, education, and policy journals including the Journal of Human Resources, Educational Evaluation and Policy Analysis, Education Finance and Policy, and Economics of Education Review.
+Scott-Clayton’s work crosses disciplinary boundaries and has been published in economics, education, and policy journals including the Journal of Public Economics, Journal of Human Resources, Educational Evaluation and Policy Analysis, Education Finance and Policy, and Economics of Education Review.
 Her work has been covered by national media including the New York Times, the Los Angeles Times, PBS, NPR, and CNN.
 She currently writes for the Brookings Institution's Evidence Speaks series, and has written for the New York Times’ Economix and Upshot blogs.
 Scott-Clayton actively participates in higher education policy discussions at the state and federal level, including testifying three times to the U.S. Senate as an expert on financial aid research and policy.

 An updated CV and more information on recent activities, including publications and teaching, can be found via her personal website.